 There are reports that lettuce takes only 30 days to matures in a DWC, compared to the 60 days typically required in soil.
 The same is true of other plants, like cannabis.
 Deep water culture is immensely satisfying because you can see your plants growing rapidly from day-to-day.

 You might want to keep a DWC logbook or diary.
 As you progress, your notes could be a useful resource on which you can base improvements in the way you grow things in the future.
 You can also use your notes to share info in the Grobo online community discussion group.
+Many growers share their tips, tricks and even failures here.
+It's an awesome group to be apart of to step up your growing knowledge.

 Most problems with deep water culture can be avoided.
 In small systems - such as the five-gallon bucket system, you might have wild fluctuations of pH, water level, and nutrient concentration.
 This is because it's very easy to over- or under-calibrate with small systems.
+Purchasing an EC reader is beneficial, as you can monitor your plants water parameters to help prevent huge fluctuations.
+The one linked above is low tech, easy to use and perfect for beginners and advanced growers alike.

 Pump failure or electricity outage for any length of time could cause your plants to "drown."
 If you have an electricity outage or a pump failure, your roots may struggle to survive in the low-oxygen nutrient solution.
 It can be difficult to maintain consistent water temperature in DWC as well if electrical lighting needs to be your chief source of heat.